-For our children to be able to learn effectively they need to have an understanding of the historical and contemporary culture of the United Kingdom.
+We have planned a range of experiences that help them understand the historical and contemporary culture of the United Kingdom.
 We aim to support their development of ‘cultural capital’ through their vocabulary, the choice of books they read, the curriculum topics taught and the experiences we give them.
 This will ensure that they are able to access, and build on, learning as they move from one phase of education to the next and have a real love of learning.

-We have adopted a mastery approach to teaching using small steps progression with opportunities to deepen understanding.
+We use a mastery approach to teaching using small steps progression with opportunities to deepen understanding.
 Our children are challenged to learn from misconceptions and mistakes as well as through success.